Szybet/watchy-scom/README.md

 ### Why
 I'm lazy.
 [Again](https://github.com/Szybet/kobo-screen-mirror)

+To find another reason for this to exist, I made it work over TCP so the serial backend works on a remote device where watchy is connected.
+Now programming watchy using a VPN, code-server is possible.
+Awesome

 ### Some notes
 - Works best with a external USB-UART adapter.
 Best speeds but the one on the watchy should work too
 - **Works without a screen!**